acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_run.md

   -q, --quiet                     Do not print status -s, --secret strings            Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret)
-      --target-namespace string   The name of the namespace to be created and deleted for the application resources -v, --volume stringArray        Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data) --wait                      Wait for app to become ready before command exiting (default true)
+      --target-namespace string   The name of the namespace to be created and deleted for the application resources -u, --update                    Update the app if it already exists -v, --volume stringArray        Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data) --wait                      Wait for app to become ready before command exiting (default true)
 ```